 Rashana Edmonds, Office Manager

-I started as a volunteer at the clinic Sept 1 2015.
-My family & I had moved to Oklahoma the year before.
+I started as a volunteer at the clinic Sept 1, 2015.
+My family & I had moved to Oklahoma the year before from Kansas.
 I wasn't quite ready to go back to work but I needed to do something.
-I answered an ad online looking for a volunteers .
-I knew almost immediately that The Griffin Promise was where I was meant to be .
+I answered an ad online looking for a volunteers.
+I knew almost immediately that The Griffin Promise was where I was meant to be.
 I really liked the people that worked there & I love all the kids.
-I love being the 1st person the kids see when they come in the door.
+I love seeing the kids when they come in the door.
 Thanks for letting me be part of your journey.

 I joined the Griffin Promise Autism Clinic in May of 2016.
 I was born and raised in Japan, and first came to the United States to attend the University of Tulsa in 1991 as an international student.
 Next I attended the University of Hawaii and returned to Japan in 1999 only to realize that I wanted to be back in the states.

 In 2009 I gave birth to my son who was born with Down Syndrome.
 I realized I needed a career change to provide for him and speech-language pathology seemed like a good field.
 It meshed my life-long interest in language and luckily NSU had a speech-language pathology program.